glws967/CZ4010-Project-PasswordManager/README.md

 ### Other Features
 #### Auto clear clipboard
 After pasting the password to the website intended, the password itself is still stored in the clipboard, which can still be retrieved if intended, thus if an attacker has physical access to the computer after the user, the attacker can find out the password.
-Therefore we have come out with the feature of auto clear clipboard, in which users can set a time interval before the clipboard is being automatically cleared.
+This prevents websites from sniffing user’s clipboard.Therefore we have come out with the feature of auto clear clipboard, in which users can set a time interval before the clipboard is being automatically cleared.

 ![plot](https://github.com/glws967/CZ4010-Project-PasswordManager/blob/main/images/clipboard.png?raw=true)